aplteam/link/docs/Setup.md

 ### Automating Startup

-Starting with version 18.0, it is simple to launch the interpreter from a text file: either a source file defining a function, namespace or class using the [LOAD parameter](https://help.dyalog.com/18.0/#UserGuide/Installation%20and%20Configuration/Configuration%20Parameters/Load.htm) or from a configuration file using the  [CONFIGFILE parameter](https://help.dyalog.com/18.0/#UserGuide/Installation%20and%20Configuration/Configuration%20Files.htm).
+Starting with version 18.0, it is simple _to launch the interpreter_ from a text file: either a source file defining a function, namespace or class using the [LOAD parameter](https://help.dyalog.com/18.0/#UserGuide/Installation%20and%20Configuration/Configuration%20Parameters/Load.htm) or from a configuration file using the  [CONFIGFILE parameter](https://help.dyalog.com/18.0/#UserGuide/Installation%20and%20Configuration/Configuration%20Files.htm).
 Configuration files allow you to both set a startup expression and include other configuration options for the interpreter.
 For example, if we were to define a file `dev.dcfg` in the `linkdemo` folder with the following contents:

+> Kai: the interpreter is not really launched from the text file I guess?!

 ```json
 {